-Duration: 0 to 1-weeks post injury
+Duration: 0 to 1-weeks post-injury

 The aim of the first phase is to reduce swelling, maintain the ability to straighten the knee and be able to bend the knee to just over 90 degrees.

-Ice or cold therapy can be applied for 15 minutes every couple of hours if possible to reduce swelling.
+- Ice or cold therapy can be applied for 15 minutes every couple of hours if possible to reduce swelling.
 Do not apply ice directly to the skin but use a wet tea towel or specialist cold therapy knee wrap which can provide both cold and compression to help reduce pain and swelling.

-A compression bandage or knee support worn all the time can also help reduce swelling.
+- A compression bandage or knee support worn all the time can also help reduce swelling.
 In the first 24 to 48 hours when complete rest is advised a simple elastic knee sleeve is fine.
-Later as the athlete starts to walk then most physiotherapists will recommend a hinged knee brace or at least a strong stabilizing brace to protect the medial knee ligament and cartilage.
+Medial knee taping techniques can offer additional support and protection.

-A physiotherapist or similar may use electrotherapy including ultrasound and tens to help disperse swelling and ease the pain.
+- A physiotherapist or similar may use electrotherapy including ultrasound and tens to help disperse swelling and ease the pain.

 - Isometric or static quadriceps exercises can begin.
 Double leg calf raises, hip abduction and extension and resistance band hamstring exercises can also be done on a daily basis.

-Duration: Between 1 and 2 weeks post injury
+Duration: Between 1 and 2 weeks post-injury

 The aim of phase 2 is to eliminate swelling on the knee and achieve full, normal range of motion in the joint.

 - Your therapist may continue with electrotherapy with ultrasound applied around the joint to help eliminate any swelling still present.

 - One-quarter normal depth is sufficient to start with.
-Leg press machine exercises can begin with both legs initially moving onto single leg exercises.
+Leg press machine exercises can begin with both legs initially moving onto single-leg exercises.

-Duration: Between 2 and 3 weeks post injury
+Duration: Between 2 and 3 weeks post-injury

 The aim of phase 3 of a meniscus tear rehabilitation program is to ensure full range of movement in the knee, regain normal strength with the ability to perform a full squat and start to return to running and normal training.

-Treatment at this stage should be minimal.
+- Treatment at this stage should be minimal.
 There should be no need to apply ice or wear a compression bandage for swelling.

-- Shallow squats and lunges, step ups, bridges, hip abduction, hip adduction, single leg calf raises and balance exercises should all be incorporated into the exercise plan and performed daily.
+- Shallow squats and lunges, step-ups, bridges, hip abduction, hip adduction, single leg calf raises and balance exercises should all be incorporated into the exercise plan and performed daily.

-- It is probably better at this stage to do cross train using a mix of activities to get maximum aerobic benefit without overloading the cartilage in the joint.
+- It is probably better at this stage to do cross-train using a mix of activities to get maximum aerobic benefit without overloading the cartilage in the joint.

-Duration: Between 3 and 5 weeks post injury
+Duration: Between 3 and 5 weeks post-injury

 The aim of phase 4 is to ensure full strength, range of movement and muscle endurance returning to sports training and limited matchplay or competition.

-Treatment again will be minimal.
+- Treatment again will be minimal.
 There should be no requirement for cold therapy or compression.

 - When returning to match play this should be restricted to start with for example playing 20 mins of a soccer match first to see if there is any reaction afterwards or the following day before building up to full match play.